 Dissimilar Metal Welding in the Electronics Industry

 As we have discussed previously dissimilar metal welding arises where metals which naturally resist each other are successfully welded together.
-SPI’s range of fiber lasers are ideal for the dissimilar metal welding process, which is particularly important within the electronics industry.
+SPI’s range of fiber lasers are ideal for welding of metals, including dissimilar ones, which is particularly important within the electronics industry.

 The industry is generally divided up into three sections; consumer electronics, general electronics and electric utilities.
 The consumer electronics sector is by far the largest, and enjoys around 2% to 4% growth year on year.

 Taking into account the potential millions of variations of electronic products that are used around the world, it’s hardly surprising that there are thousands of different components involved in the industry, including several types of metal.
 With this in mind, dissimilar metal welding is a crucial process used to drive production efficiently, and keep the electronics sector running smoothly.

 There continues to be rapid growth within the industry, and its profits continue to go from strength to strength.
 There are several reasons for this.
 Firstly, the bounce back since the economic crash in 2007 has been key, seeing manufacturing increase and consumer spending rise.

 Secondly, there are up and coming markets around the world, such as in places like India, which is currently seeing a 4.25% growth, higher than other industries around the world.
 Finally, there have been a wave of new products and items created over the last few years which has rapidly driven the use of electronics.

 It’s said that the average household owns 24 electronic items at least, and this number is hardly surprising.
 When you think of smartphones, TVs, microwaves, and lights, plus all the other electronics in a house, it’s not hard to quickly reach this number.